Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/06-testing.md

 ---

-#### To verify that OSPF is populating the route table that it has dynamically learnt.
+#### To verify that OSPF is populating the routing table with dynamically learned routes.

 ```show ip route```